 It wasn't the money I wanted; instead, it was financial freedom.

 Before you make any assumptions, the book was not a get rich quick scheme.
 In fact, it was a book about patience more than anything.
 Patience with a strategy and a mindset focused on cash flow and assets rather than loans on liabilities.

 Rich Dad Poor Dad tells a story about a man with “two fathers:” his own and his best friend’s.
-His father has a 6-figure paycheck, a college degree, lives in a nice neighbourhood, and has a 401k, but struggles month-to-month financially.
-The other father didn’t have a college degree, lived in a lesser neighbourhood, and did not have a 401k retirement plan.
+His father has a 6-figure paycheck, a college degree, lives in a nice neighborhood, and has a 401k, but struggles month-to-month financially.
+The other father didn’t have a college degree, lived in a lesser neighborhood, and did not have a 401k retirement plan.
 Instead, this father focused on creating a small business and owning real estate.
 The kicker was, the father with the 6-figure paycheck was the "poor dad" in the book.

 The rich dad lived a relatively stress-free life in which he created systems to work for him, while the poor dad constantly found himself pouring over his receipts and family spending spreadsheets.